Disclaimer- I am not JK Rowling; I do not own any of her stories or characters, and I did not come up with the brilliant idea which is Harry Potter.

 "Thanks," he murmured, shoving the essay into his bag.

 "You're quite welcome," Lupin replied mildly.
-However, he studied Harry's face with an intensity that made Harry look downward to avoid his gaze.
+However, he studied Harry's face with an intensity that had Harry looking away to avoid his gaze.

 "I'd best head off to Potions, sir," Harry said after a moment of heavy silence.
 "Thanks for finding my essay," he added with a hesitant grin.
 "You're right; I wouldn't want to face Professor Snape without it.
 He doesn't care for me much as is."

 Lupin nodded slowly at this.
 "Of course, of course," he murmured, almost to himself.
 "Well, I'll see you again soon Harry.
-Don't forget the assignment for our next lesson."
+Don't forget to do the readings for our next lesson."

 "I won't, Professor," Harry promised.
 "Thanks again."
-Turning to leave the room, he hesitated for a moment, remembering his previous thoughts about the Professor.
-Now, his concerns seemed rather silly; Lupin didn't seem angry or disappointed in him in the least.
+Turning to leave the room, he hesitated for a moment, remembering his previous thoughts.
+Now, his concerns seemed rather silly.
+Lupin didn't seem angry or disappointed in him in the least.
 Rather, the Professor acted friendly, and seemed eager to help.
 Frowning slightly, Harry paused at the door to the classroom, questions storming through his head.

-The Professor looked up from his papers rather sharply, but after a moment, smiled gently.
+The Professor looked up from his papers in surprise, but after a moment, smiled gently.
 "Not at all," he replied.

 Harry swallowed thickly.
-"Well…I was just wondering…why you didn't let me fight the boggart in class today.
-I mean, I don't really care or anything, but everyone else got to, and I know I could have done it if you'd let me, and I don't mean to sound bratty or anything but I just thought maybe-"
+"Well…I was just wondering why you didn't let me fight the boggart in class today.
+I mean, I don't really care or anything, but everyone else got to, and I know I could have done it if you'd let me, and I don't mean to sound bratty or anything but I just thought that maybe-"

-"Harry," Lupin cut him off, his eyes surprised.
-"Calm down a moment."
+"Harry," Lupin cut him off, eyes wide.
+"Take a breath and calm down a moment."

-Setting his quill down on his desk, Lupin sighed heavily.
-"I apologize if I gave you the wrong idea, Harry," he said gently.
-"I don't think you're weak at all—quite the contrary.
+Slowly setting his quill down on his desk, Lupin sighed heavily.
+"I apologize if I gave you the wrong impression, Harry," he said gently.
+"I don't think you're weak at all—quite the contrary, in fact.
 I'm certain you could have fought the boggart off, but I didn't want the class in a panic if they saw Lord Voldemort suddenly appear."

-Harry jerked his head up, eyes wide, as everything suddenly made sense.
+Harry jerked his head up, eyes wide, as everything suddenly clicked into place.
 "Oh," he said softly.
 "I get it.
-I didn't even think of Voldemort though.
+That makes sense.
+I didn't even think of Voldemort though, to be honest.
 I reckon my boggart would have been a dementor."

 "Ah," replied Lupin, eyes widening with understanding.
 "I see.
 Dementors are indeed frightening creatures.
-After the incident with them on the Express, I can imagine they would be quite fearful to you."
+After the incident with them on the Hogwart's Express, I can imagine they would be quite fearful for you."

-Harry nodded rapidly, feeling as though a weight had been lifted off his shoulders.
-"Yeah, that's why I was confused when you wouldn't let me fight the boggart.
-I thought maybe because I couldn't stand the dementor on the train, you didn't want me to fight the boggart of it either."
+Harry nodded, feeling as though a weight had been lifted off his shoulders.
+"Yeah, that's why I was confused when you didn't want me to fight it earlier.
+I thought maybe because I couldn't stand the dementor on the train, you didn't think I could fight the boggart of it either."

-Lupin closed his eyes.
-"I apologize, Harry.
+Lupin closed his eyes as if in pain.
+"I sincerely apologize, Harry.
 Giving you that idea was not my intention."

 Opening his eyes, Lupin regarded Harry seriously.
 "And another thing, Harry.
-You should know that dementors are amongst the darkest of creatures in our world; they feed off of people's fears and unhappy memories.
-Because of this, those of us who have experienced and seen true horrors in the past are more affected than others.
+You should know that dementors are amongst the darkest of creatures in this world.
+They quite literally feed off of people's fears and unhappy memories.
+Because of this, those of us who have experienced and seen true horrors in the past are more susceptible to them than others.
 You are not weak, Harry.
-I promise you."
+I promise you that."

 Harry swallowed harshly, remembering how hopeless he'd felt when the dementor was near him.
-How cold and frightened he'd been, with that woman's screams and pleas echoing through his head…
+How cold and frightened he'd been, with a woman's shrill screams echoing through his head…

 "Is…is there a way to fight off dementors, Professor?"
 Harry asked hesitantly.
-"I know you did on the train, when that one came into our compartment.
-Ron and Hermione told me.
+"I know you cast something at the one on the train, when it came into our compartment.
+Ron and Hermione told me about it.
 Do you think you could maybe teach me to fight them too?"

 Lupin studied Harry intently, eyes filled with an emotion Harry couldn't quite place.

 "Please, Professor?"
 Harry pleaded.
 "I have to know how to fight them off, how to defend myself.
-I can't be affected like that again, I just…I can't."
-Harry looked down at the ground, blinking rapidly.
+I can't be helpless like that if I see them again, I just…I just can't."
+Harry looked away from the Professor, blinking rapidly.

-"Harry, fighting off a dementor…it's highly advanced magic," Lupin answered gently.
+"Harry, learning to fight a dementor…it's highly advanced magic," Lupin answered gently.
 "It's not something we normally teach at Hogwarts, let alone to a third year like yourself."

-"I know," Harry replied.
+"I know," Harry replied fiercely.
 "But I have to try."
 Harry lifted his head up, looking Lupin directly in the eyes.
 "Please?"

 Lupin gazed at Harry a moment longer before sighing heavily.
-"I'll talk with Dumbledore about it, Harry," he replied.
-"And see what he thinks; you would need the headmaster's permission, anyway, before learning such magic."
+"I'll talk with Professor Dumbledore about it, Harry," he replied.
+"And see what he thinks about all this.
+You would need the Headmaster's permission, anyway, before learning such advanced magic."

 Lupin smiled back.
-"You're quite welcome.
+"No promises, however, you're quite welcome.
 Now, shall I write you a pass to Potions?
-I don't suppose Professor Snape would appreciate you arriving twenty minutes late to class without one."
+I don't suppose Professor Snape would much appreciate you arriving twenty minutes late to class without one."

-Harry laughed, nodding happily.
+Harry laughed, nodding happily in agreement.
 "I don't think he'd appreciate it at all, sir."

-Reaching the office door, Remus hesitated slightly before bringing his hand up to knock.
+Reaching the Headmaster's office door, Remus hesitated only slightly before knocking.

 "Come in!" a voice called from within.